 What's the difference between a gerund and a present participle?

 A gerund functions as a noun, while a present participle is part of a verb phrase that describes an ongoing action.
-For instance, "Swimming is great exercise" (gerund), versus "I am swimming in the pool" (present participle).
+Take this case: "Swimming is great exercise" (gerund), versus "I am swimming in the pool" (present participle).

 -